gguuss/DietyOS/README.md

 * Standing on the shoulders of giants - all of the innovations that we are bringing into the world would not be possible without the path that was already laid before us
 * Therapy / both individual and couples therapy
 * They hate us cause they ain't us.
-* Totems - objects that you use to hold your feelings and thoughts
+* Totems - objects that you use to hold your feelings and thoughts.
+These are sometimes referred to as a Tulsa.
 * Try as best you can to learn people's names: repeat their name back to them when they tell you it and use their name when talking to them
 * Understand whether your partner likes to be surprised or not and do what they like
 * "With great power comes great responsibility"
 * Volunteering - Giving your time to help people is an important practice.
+* "Please let me know if there's anything else I can do to help!"

 # Powerful affirmations / ice breakers / compliments
 * I like your art!